seiyria/drakkar/_other/misc-facts.md

 * Different weapons carry different hide penalties.
 If you're holding a halberd, you're more likely to be seen than if you're holding a dagger.

-* Any class can backstab, mug, and hide as if they were a thief, provided they have the requisite skill level.
+* Any class can backstab and hide as if they were a thief, provided they have the requisite skill level.

 * In addition to stripping, some lairs can eat.
 This is mostly creatures like dragons, FoodGuardian, and others.
 Getting eaten doesn't happen every time, but it can suck your XP and skills.